sigoden/aichat/README.md

 aichat has a powerful Chat REPL.

-Tle Chat REPL supports:
+The Chat REPL supports:
-- emacs keybinding
+- Emacs keybinding
-- command autocompletion
+- Command autocompletion
-- history search
+- History search
-- fish-style history autosuggestion hints
+- Fish-style history autosuggestion hints
-- edit/past multiline input
+- Edit/past multiline input
-- undo support
+- Undo support
-- clipboard integration
+- Clipboard integration

 ### multi-line editing mode

 **Type `{` or `(` or `[` at the beginning of the line to enter the multi-line editing mode.** In this mode you can type or paste multiple lines of text.
-Type the corresponding `}`, `)` `]` at the end of the line to exit the mode and submit the content.
+Type the corresponding `}` or `)` or `]` at the end of the line to exit the mode and submit the content.

 ```
 〉{ convert json below to toml